 During the Tudor Period, the gate would have been adorned with the heads of traitors and the limbs of the those who were hung, drawn and quatered.
 It was a stark and shocking time in English History.

 My connection to Henghe Janes, has only been made possible with the use of DNA to bridge the gap where records have been lost.
 Through DNA I share a match with his grandson Abel Janes of Essex who was born in 1585.
 Abel was resident of Chelmsford, Essex where my branch of Janes resided.
-This is the only branch of my family history that is missing generations, but one I have accepted namely with thanks to DNA and Location.
-I’m sure as more parishes across Essex are transcribed that these missing generations will eventually be filled in.
-I have made many searches of the Essex parish records in search of the missing documents but so far nothing has been found.
-It is always possible that these missing generations exist in America and not in Essex.
+This was the only branch of my family history that had missing generations, but one I accepted namely with thanks to DNA and Location.
+I have since filled in those gaps, with thanks to shipping and emmigration records.

 Abel Janes was the father of William Janes the immigrant, who settled with the early American colonies shortly after 1640.
 His descendants established Janesville, Wisconsin.